gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 Here's a condensed, cleaned-up rendition of our conversation.
 I think we both had fun reminiscing!
-(Also note that you're hearing two Dutchmen chatting in English -- which is what Thomas and I do whenever we talk shop, and often even when we don't.)
+(Also note that you're hearing two Dutchmen chatting in English -- which is what Thomas and I do whenever we talk shop, and often even when we're looking for sushi.)

 **_Guido:_ Tell me how you first heard about Python and how you decided that it was a fun place to contribute.**